 Through a series of guest speakers this course will provide a framework for new, existing, or those striving to become supervisors with managerial responsibilities in maintaining facility operations while challenging the participant to be open minded in continually exploring new techniques and technologies associated with effective facility management.

-Instructor: Larry Fisher, RRFA, CIT, CGT, CBT, Manager, Facilities and Operations, Algonquin College, Waterfront Campus
+Instructor: Larry Fisher, CRFP, CIT, CGT, CBT, Manager, Facilities and Operations, Algonquin College, Waterfront Campus